Cosmological brick walls & quantum chaotic dynamics of de Sitter horizons: Introduction

 One of the simplest and most fruitful frameworks for probing these questions is the brick wall model, originally proposed by 't~Hooft~\cite{THOOFT1985727}.
 By introducing a stretched horizon~\cite{Susskind:1993if}, i.e., a regulator located a short proper distance outside the true horizon, the model makes it possible to quantize probe fields and compute the thermal free energy in a controlled semiclassical setting.
 In this construction, the familiar area law for entropy emerges from ordinary statistical mechanics applied to the normal modes of quantum fields propagating outside the horizon.
 This is already highly nontrivial, and strongly suggests that the corresponding mode spectrum captures meaningful information about horizon physics.

 This observation raises a broader question: if these modes already encode the thermodynamic entropy, might they also contain more refined information about the horizon, such as its spectral correlations or chaotic properties?
 Recent work suggests that the answer is yes.
 In asymptotically AdS spacetimes, the brick wall model has become a useful framework for exploring quantum spectral properties of horizons, particularly in the context of holography~\cite{Maldacena:1997re,Gubser:1998bc,Witten:1998qj}.
-Early discussions of brick walls in AdS appeared in~\cite{Kay:2011np,Iizuka:2013kma} (see also \cite{Gayari:2026jwn, Krishnan:2026mpa} for recent advancement), while more recent developments have shown that probe-field normal modes provide a natural arena for investigating chaos-related features through spectral statistics, spectral form factors, stretched-horizon fluctuations, and, more recently, Krylov complexity~\cite{Das:2022evy,Das:2023ulz,Das:2023xjr,Krishnan:2023jqn,Banerjee:2024dpl,Das:2024fwg,Burman:2024egy,Jeong:2024jjn,Jeong:2025jyx}.
+Early discussions of brick walls in AdS appeared in~\cite{Kay:2011np,Iizuka:2013kma}, while more recent developments have shown that probe-field normal modes provide a natural arena for investigating thermality and chaos-related features through correlators, spectral statistics, spectral form factors, stretched-horizon fluctuations, and, more recently, Krylov complexity~\cite{Das:2022evy,Das:2023ulz,Das:2023xjr,Krishnan:2023jqn, Burman:2023kko,Banerjee:2024dpl,Das:2024fwg,Burman:2024egy,Jeong:2024jjn, Banerjee:2024ivh,Ageev:2024gem,Jeong:2025jyx, Caceres:2025qlh} (see also \cite{Gayari:2026jwn, Krishnan:2026mpa} for recent progress along these lines).

 A particularly striking lesson of these developments is that no single spectral diagnostic should be overinterpreted in isolation.
 In the original BTZ brick wall setup~\cite{Das:2022evy}, the single-particle spectral form factor (SFF) constructed from the probe-field normal modes exhibits a clear dip--ramp--plateau structure, even though the corresponding level-spacing distribution is not of the conventional Wigner--Dyson type.
 More generally, it has been emphasized that a linear ramp in the SFF, while often associated with random-matrix behavior, can also arise in deterministic spectra~\cite{Das:2023yfj}.
 This means that the SFF captures robust long-range information about the spectrum, whereas nearest-neighbor spacing statistics are much more sensitive to short-range structure.
 Once fluctuations of the stretched-horizon boundary condition are introduced---motivated in part by the profile functions of known fuzzball solutions~\cite{Lunin:2001jy,Kanitscheider:2007wq,Bena:2015bea}---the same brick wall framework can also produce Wigner--Dyson-like statistics and interpolate between Poissonian and correlated spectra~\cite{Das:2023ulz,Jeong:2024jjn}.